-The demand for health care workers in Texas is expected to continue to increase, as the state has growing populations of senior citizens and young people, both groups of which are primary customers of health care and social assistance.
-This sector is also faced with training challenges, as employers are demanding more highly educated workers due to market demand and industry expectations.
-Seven out of the 10 Health Care Occupations adding the most jobs require no more than an associate degree.
-Additionally, this industry is confronted with high turnover in key occupations, which intensifies worker demand.
+Despite the effects of COVID, demand for health care workers in Texas is expected to continue to increase, as the state has growing populations of senior citizens and young people, both of whom are primary customers of health care and social assistance.
+This sector is also faced with training challenges, as employers require more highly educated workers due to market demand and industry expectations.
+Three out of the 10 Health Care Occupations adding the most jobs require less than a bachelor's degree, while two require a bachelor's degree and five require a postgraduate degree.